cy384/ssheven/README.md

 -------
 A modern SSH client for Mac OS 7/8/9 on m68k and PPC machines.

-Project status: can open the SSH connection, channel, send a command, get the response, and cleanly disconnect
+Project status: can open the SSH connection, channel, send a command, get the response, and cleanly disconnect.
+See release 0.0.0 for a simple demo.

 * encryption libraries: ham-handedly ported and seem to work
 * console emulation: nonexistent, planning the use of libvterm for escape codes etc., going to need to make a custom window type